-Its the first day that you meet up with your students and they want to know what T3 Alliance is all about!
+Its the first day that you meet up with your students and they want to know what T³ Alliance is all about!
 Specifically, what will this year, or summer, or semester look like for them?
 To put this lesson together, you will need to plan a program based on what your individual situation looks like in your community and school.
-In this post, I will share some things that will help you assess your situation and come up with a plan that you can share with students.
+This post will help you assess your situation and come up with a plan that you can share with students.

 The first day of a T³ Alliance class is exciting.
 The students sitting before you may have applied, or they may have been selected to be there, but the hopeful look of expectation will be the same.
 In teacher speak, this day is sometimes called the “honeymoon” period where students are well behaved and listen to what you have to share.
 You make a first impression today that helps send the message that you are both excited and that you mean business!

 This first lesson will likely take from 30 – 45 minutes and will meet these objectives.

 Objectives for the student on this first day: